-Congress designated March as Irish-American Heritage Month in 1991 and the president issues a proclamation commemorating the occasion each year.
+The U.S. Congress designated March as Irish American Heritage Month in 1991 and the president issues a proclamation commemorating the occasion each year.

-The number of people living in Cook County, Ill., who claimed Irish ancestry in 2019, the largest of any county in the nation.
+The number of people living in Cook County, Illinois — the nation’s county with the largest Irish American population — who claimed Irish ancestry in 2021.

-For more information on the Irish-American population, see the selected population profile from the 2019 American Community Survey 1-year estimates.
+For more information on the Irish American population, check out the selected population from the 2021 American Community Survey 1-year estimates.
 Statistics include:

 The following is a list of observances typically covered by the Census Bureau’s Facts for Features series:

 Asian/Pacific American Heritage Month (May)

 Anniversary of Americans With Disabilities Act (July 26)